-HSHS St. Elizabeth’s Hospital names quarterly BEE Award recipient
+HSHS St. Elizabeth’s Hospital Names Quarterly BEE Award Recipient

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Hensch was nominated by a patient.
-The nomination read in part, “Everyone was wonderful.
-Mark seemed to go above and beyond.
-He would always check on me and met all the must-haves.
-He did hourly rounding.
-I did not have to ring for anything.
-He was proactive with my water jug, fresh ice and water, and washcloths, towels, etc. were given before needed.
-He lived the mission, (and) he lived each core value.
-He anticipated my needs, was knowledgeable and always had a smile.
-He said he was in nursing school, and I hope he continues in health care; he will make a difference in the lives he touches.”

-In addition to Hensch, 11 other St. Elizabeth’s colleagues received nominations this quarter.
+In addition to Forman and Rodriguez, eight other St. Elizabeth’s colleagues received nominations this quarter.

 The BEE Award was established to recognize the colleagues outside of nursing who go beyond expectations of their daily work to exemplify the hospital’s Mission and deliver outstanding service to patients.
 Distribution of St. Elizabeth’s Hospital’s BEE Award is made possible through funds provided by HSHS St. Elizabeth’s Foundation.